 Unregistered Design Rights

-Unregistered design rights include the UK Design Right and the European Community Design Right.
+Unregistered design rights include national unregistered rights such as the UK Design Right, as well as the European Community Design Right.
 These can arise automatically, provided certain conditions are met.
-However, the protection afforded by unregistered rights is more limited.
-In particular they only prevent copying of the design (so an independent creation does not infringe) and have much more limited term.
+However, the protection afforded by unregistered rights is more limited, and varies from country to country In particular they only prevent copying of the design (so an independent creation does not infringe) and have much more limited term.

 The images below provide some examples of the variety of products that can be covered by registered designs.